team113sanger/uveal_melanoma_CRISPR_downstream/README.md

 ### Execution of BAGEL
-We run BAGEL2 (https://github.com/hart-lab/bagel) on the corrected sgRNAs logFC profile for each cell line.
+We run BAGEL2 (https://github.com/hart-lab/bagel, version 2.0) on the corrected sgRNAs logFC profile for each cell line.
 We used CFEv2 and NEGv1 as reference genes (available in the same repository) and used the default parameters (10-fold cross-validation).
 The resulting gene-level Bayes Factors (BF) were scaled at 5% FDR using the same procedure mentioned in the previous section.

 ### Execution of MAGeCK MLE